Bed of Nails – Table-Top Variation

 SICK Science® is a registered trademark of Steve Spangler, Inc. All Rights Reserved.

 - 2 boards - 9.5" x 4.5"

 - 2 wooden dowels (1/2" thick, 10-12" long)

 - Clear balloons

-- Once your contraption is complete, blow up one of the clear balloons.
+Once your contraption is complete, insert one of the nails.

-- Put the top board in place and start pushing down on the balloon.
+Put the top board in place so it slides down the dowels and start pushing down on the balloon.
 You can push pretty hard on the balloon before it ever pops… your audience won’t believe their eyes!